01mayankpatel/BankApp/README.md

  - Money Transaction
  - Transaction History
  - Logout
- Cannot display the actual site because it is not connected to any database. <\br>
+ Cannot display the actual site because it is not connected to any database.
  You can watch the source code from link given  below : https://github.com/01mayankpatel/Bankapp